Analysis | What Jan. 6 filings suggest about Dec. 19 and Trump’s ‘will be wild!’

 - Rachel Myers allegedly sent Michael Gianos a screenshot of the tweet over Facebook, with the “will be wild” part circled.

 What’s particularly interesting about the appearance of dates in the documents collected by the Justice Department is what happened after Dec.
 19. Dates that fell in the seven days before appear in the documents an average of 21 times — including the 78 mentions of Dec.
 12. In the seven days including and after Dec.
-19, dates were mentioned on average twice as much.
+19, dates were mentioned on average twice as many times.
 In other words, it wasn’t just that Dec.
 19 came up more than other dates, it’s that dates began being increasingly mentioned from that point forward — suggesting that events related to Jan.
-6 were happening with more frequency in the wake of Dec.
+6 were happening with more frequency after Dec.
 19.

 Again, we already knew that Trump’s tweet was important.
 This is not a discovery that Trump bears culpability for the riot that day; that has long been obvious.
 Instead, it’s a measure of the role Dec.
 19 played as something of a tipping point.